bvarner/pi485/README.md

 ### Bearer
 The bearer board is designed to hold an LC Technologies RS-485 board (or equivalent).
-These boards are based around a max485 in a surface-mount configuration, and include filtering capacitors, a power LED, and some pull-up resistors.
-The bearer board adds the 555 latch circuit for DE/RE control from the TX line, power on/off, and jumperable termination from the standalone board (if you unsolder the 120Ohm resistor on the LC Tech module).
+These boards are based around a max485 in a surface-mount, slew-rate limited configuration, and include filtering capacitors, power LED, and some pull-up resistors.
+The bearer board adds the 555 latch circuit for DE/RE control from the TX line, RX / TX LEDS, power on/off, and jumper termination features from the standalone board design (if you unsolder the 120Ohm resistor on the LC Tech module).

 ## Project Background
 I've had a couple Raspberry Pi's laying about my home for a few years now.
-After running across the Infinitude project, I realized that my
-HVAC system (a Bryant unit) is actually a 'communicating' system as well.
+After running across the [Infinitude project](https://github.com/nebulous/infinitude), I realized that my HVAC system (a Bryant unit) is actually a 'communicating' system as well.
 I've had in the back of my mind for some time a project to hook up a raspberry pi, and track long-term time-series data on my HVAC unit, performance, and temperature differentials.